RescribanoSecurity/AI-SecurityProjects/secure-rag-from-scratch/README.md

 # Secure RAG from Scratch – Technical Documentation

+## Introduction

+This project is a **personal learning journey** focused on understanding how to design, secure, and validate LLM-based systems, starting from first principles.

+Instead of relying on abstract diagrams or managed services, the goal is to:
+- Build a Retrieval-Augmented Generation (RAG) system from scratch
+- Apply concrete security controls
+- Validate behavior through real tests
+- Document both successes and failures

+This repository reflects **what I actually tested and learned**, not just what worked on the first try.

+## Project Goals

+The main goals of this project are:

+- Understand how RAG pipelines work end to end
+- Identify real security risks in LLM-based systems
+- Apply input, output, and audit controls
+- Learn by breaking, fixing, and validating the system
+- Create a solid baseline before moving to cloud or MLOps environments

 ## Architecture – Version 1 (Local Secure RAG)

-This diagram represents **Architecture v1**, focused on:
+This repository currently implements **Architecture v1**, designed as a local, security-first baseline.

+Key characteristics:
 - Local execution
-- Security-first design
-- No external dependencies
+- No external dependencies required to test security
-- Explicit control points for security and audit
+- Explicit control points for input validation, output filtering, and auditing
+- Configuration-based security modes (`local_basic`, `local_secure`)

-This architecture will evolve in future versions (cloud, persistence, MLOps), but v1 serves as the **baseline reference**.
+This version serves as a **reference baseline** that will evolve in future iterations.

-## High-level Architecture

 Client → FastAPI → Input Security → RAG Pipeline → Output Security → Audit → Response